 In our brainstorming for new merch designs, we were inspired to design some plural pride merch!
 We wanted to honor how important our relationships with our other system members are and frame their existence as a strength, not a weakness.
 The phrase “Together We Survived” was inspired by plural pride merch that The Entropy System used to sell, but no longer does.
 Be sure to send some support their way and check out their youtube channel.

-You can now buy this design on stickers, mugs, T-shirts, and many other products!
-15-30% of each purchase goes directly to supporting Yopp.
+You can now buy this design on stickers, mugs, and T-shirts through our Etsy store!
+20-30% of each purchase goes directly to supporting Yopp.

 Resources for and about plurality, DID, and OSDD: